 What are tape lifts?

 If a section of mold was observed in a basement bathroom, for example, a tape lift could be used to identify the mold.
-A ‘tape lift’ is just as it sounds, we take a small piece of standard ‘scotch tape’ and ‘lift’ the spores from the surface mold.
+A ‘tape lift’ is just as it sounds; we take a small piece of standard ‘scotch tape’ and ‘lift’ the spores from the surface mold.
 We send this sample to a lab to identify the species of molds found.
-Here at Builder Buddy we rarely take tape lifts as they are not as useful in evaluating the overall air quality in the home as air samples and the experienced mold inspector or testing technician can often visually identify the most common types of mold.
+Here at Builder Buddy, we rarely take tape lifts as they are not as helpful in evaluating the overall air quality in the home as air samples.
+The experienced mold inspector or testing technician can often visually identify the most common types of mold.

-More serious kinds of mold issues are found in finished basements, for example, where we might see mold growing on the drywall or other finished materials close to the floor.
+More serious mold issues are found in finished basements, for example, where we might see mold growing on the drywall or other finished materials close to the floor.
 These molds can’t just be ‘cleaned’ on the surface because the real problem is water penetration entering from the outside and pushing through the foundation wall.
 This moisture gets trapped behind the finishes and starts to decay materials and cause air quality issues.
-The observable mold found, in this case, is just a symptom of a much deeper and more complicated issue.
-Many molds will spore, or become more visible, on drier surfaces meaning that conditions behind the visible surface may be much worse.
-In many cases we don’t see any visual evidence of mold but we still suspect an air quality issue based on smells, water stains and moisture readings.
+The visible mold found, in this case, is just a symptom of a much deeper and more complicated issue.
+Many molds will spore or become more visible on drier surfaces meaning that conditions behind the visible surface may be much worse.
+In many cases, we don’t see any visual evidence of mold, but we still suspect an air quality issue based on smells, water stains, and moisture readings.

-Determining the difference between surface molds and molds caused by hidden moisture damage can be difficult.
-A home inspector that specializes in mold testing is one of the best resources for homeowners concerned about air quality in the home.
+Determining the difference between surface molds and molds caused by hidden moisture damage can take time and effort.
+A home inspector specializing in mold testing is one of the best resources for homeowners concerned about air quality in the home.

 What can affect a Mold Test?

 We expect higher spore counts during Summer during periods of higher humidity.
 We also expect higher spore counts after rainy periods when basements and crawl spaces may experience more water penetration.
 We expect spore counts to be lower in the Winter when the air is dryer.
-Spore counts in the home can vary depending the Season, Weather, pets/occupants and their living habits, and many other factors.
-Sometimes a wet piece of clothing brought from the outside can significantly effect a test result.
-Dehumidification can reduce moisture and the number of spores in the home (which is good) however sometimes dehumidifiers can be placed to intentionally hide moisture issues– unfortunately this is always a limitation.
+Spore counts in the home can vary depending on the Season, Weather, pets/occupants and their living habits, and many other factors.
+Sometimes a wet piece of clothing from the outside can significantly affect a test result.
+Dehumidification can reduce moisture and the number of spores in the home (which is good); however sometimes dehumidifiers can be placed to hide moisture issues intentionally– unfortunately, this is always a limitation.

 Can a musty smell indicate a mold or air quality issue?